 Who Can Take the Course?

 Individuals interested in the course must have post-secondary education (degree/diploma) or relevant experience.
-The course is intended for candidates who are new to the field of mediation, those who wish to learn more about mediation and its benefits to users, and those who are considering further study to become a mediator and wish to become an member of the ADR Institute of Canada
+The course is intended for candidates who are new to the field of mediation, those who wish to learn more about mediation and its benefits to users, and those who are considering further study to become a mediator and wish to become an member of the Alternative Dispute Resolution Institute of Ontario.

 What is a Mediator?